British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

 The pegmatite stock trends north-northwest for 4 kilometres within the Aldrige Formation and is up to 1.5 kilometres wide.
-The stock appears to be a series of large dyke swarms.
+The stock appears to be a series of large dike swarms.
 Most of the sampling and diamond drilling is concentrated in an area at the north end of the stock, where drilling encountered thicknesses of up to 150 metres.

-The stock is comprised of medium to coarse grained white to light grey pegmatite typically containing 60 to 70 per cent feldspar, 20 to 30 per cent quartz, 0 to 10 per cent muscovite and 0 to 10 per cent tourmaline.
+The stock is comprised of medium- to coarse-grained, white to light grey pegmatite typically containing 60 to 70 per cent feldspar, 20 to 30 per cent quartz, 0 to 10 per cent muscovite and 0 to 10 per cent tourmaline.
 Beryl, garnet, pyrite, pyrrhotite, galena and arsenopyrite occur in minor to trace amounts.
 The feldspar occurs in distinct microcline and albite rich zones.
 Quartz occurs in massive lenses several metres thick that are free of feldspar.
 Muscovite forms fine flakes along fractures and books, up to 13 centimetres across, in irregular patches.
 Thin needle-like tourmaline crystals (3 by 10 millimetres) and blades up to 3 centimetres long occur in patches.
 Beryl forms erratically scattered very pale bluish green and white crystals and irregular masses up to 7.5 centimetres in diameter and 15 centimetres in length that tend to be associated with plagioclase, quartz and muscovite.
 Garnet is present as pink to red grains 1 to 2 millimetres across in addition to occasional veinlets of pyrite, pyrrhotite, galena and arsenopyrite.
-Iron and manganese staining is common on outcrops and in drill core.
+Iron and manganese staining is common on outcrops and in drillcore.

-Work in 1965, by Richfield Oil Corporation, indicated the north end of the stock contains 450,000 tonnes of 0.1 per cent beryllium oxide (Assessment Report 13415, p.
+Work in 1965, by Richfield Oil Corporation, indicated the north end of the stock contains 450 000 tonnes of 0.1 per cent beryllium oxide (Assessment Report 13415, p.
 21).
 Diamond drilling in 1985 and 1986 by Lumberton Mines Ltd. encountered zones containing in excess of 1 per cent tourmaline (Assessment Report 15760, p.
 12).
 Nineteen samples of feldspathic pegmatite analyzed as follows in per cent (Exploration in B.C.
 1987, p.
 B111):

 -------------------------